 Time: 45 min loop

 This track also starts at the Mt Fyffe carpark.
 It is a 45-minute loop through an unusual forest with a number of large hinau trees.
 There are also many mahoe, putaputaweta, broadleaf, tree fuchsia and pigeonwood.
 For a contrast in vegetation the track passes through a stand of kanuka.
 Classified as 'walking track', the Hinau Track is well formed and suitable for families, however, there is an unbridged stream which in normal conditions is easy to navigate.

 Time: 2–3 days

-This rugged 2–3 day trip over Kowhai Saddle is typical Kaikoura country.
-It is classified as a 'route' and in places is not marked at all; there are no bridges.
-Boots and experience at backcountry route-finding are recommended.
+This rugged 2–3 day trip over Kowhai Saddle is typical Kaikoura backcountry.
+It is classified as a tramping track, but post-earthquake and flood debris makes this rewarding tramp a real challenge.
+Sturdy boots and experience at backcountry route-finding are recommended.